 If you come in contact with this green (and sometimes red) three-leaf plant, immediately wash all your clothes, your shoes, and even your pets—basically anything that touched the plant.
 Poison oak typically causes an itchy, red rash within hours of contact and can last anywhere from 5 to 12 days.
-While most rashes go away without treatment, Dr. Bassett highly recommends picking up an OTC cream or calamine lotion that acts as a skin barrier and reduces the itching and pain.
+While most rashes go away without treatment, Dr. Bassett highly recommends applying an over-the-counter cream or calamine lotion that acts as a skin barrier and reduces the itching and pain.
 You should also consider trying one of these natural home remedies for treating poison oak.
-In extreme cases, a prescription medication may be needed.
+In some cases, you may need a prescription medication.
 If you’re having trouble breathing or swallowing, if the rash is all over your body, or if your eyes are swelling, seek medical attention right away.